makrai/notes/buechel18-emo-multilang-multitask-naacl.md

   * graph-based
     * very similar approach to SentProp has been proposed by Wang+ (2016a)
     * Sedoc+ (2017) approach based on signed spectral clustering
-      * word graph is constructed [based on word similarity +] affective info
+      * word graph is constructed based on word similarity + affective info
-      * emotion value ... computed based on the seed words in its cluster
+      * emotion value computed based on the seed words in its cluster
       * outperform the results from Wang+ (2016a)
 * the best system of the IALP 2016 Shared Task on Chinese word emotion induction (Yu+ 2016b) employed a simple feed-forward neural network (FFNN)